woocommerce/woocommerce/readme.txt

 * Fix - Do not cache expired sessions, negative expiry causes errors in some caching modules. #23863
 * Fix - WC_Log_Handler_DB logs now uses the same timestamp format as text logs, Y-m-d H:i:s. #23863
 * Fix - Display line breaks for customer notes in emails, and order details. #23969
+* Fix - Correct plural forms usage in loop/result-count.php template. #24005
+* Fix - Correct plural forms usage in `WC_Admin_Report`. #24020
+* Fix - System status database info throwing a notice on some DB environments. #24023
+* Fix - On the system status database info section display a message informing users that WooCommerce was unable to get database information instead of an error, when a database sharding plugin is active. #24034
+* Fix - Usage and event tracking (if opted in) was not working correctly in the OBW. #24056
+* Fix - Fatal error on download report when some download files were missing. #24118
 * Tweak - When cleaning up variations due to product type change, force delete them instead of trashing. #23478
 * Tweak - Change wording on link to change address to reflect if an address is already present or not. #23532
 * Tweak - If variations are missing prices, show notice in product data panel. #23133